-When it comes to writing fantasy—whether you’ve drafted a 200,000 word contemporary manuscript or have yet to write the opening scene—don’t be intimidated or scared of the genre, or yourself.
+When it comes to writing fantasy—whether you’ve drafted a 200,000-word contemporary manuscript or have yet to write the opening scene—don’t be intimidated or scared of the genre, or yourself.
 Too many times have I heard, “I’m not smart enough to write fantasy,” or even, “Fantasy is too complicated for me to write.”
 Both of these statements are just two of the thousands of excuses I’ve heard from fellow friends and writers, all of whom are talented and skilled in their work.

-I’ve heard even more justifications from aspiring authors who are too scared to write their own book.
+I’ve heard even more justifications from aspiring authors who are too scared to write their book.
 Doesn’t that sound funny?
 Being scared of your own work.
 It happens a lot more than one would think.

 If you desire to write fantasy, the story and characters itching to crawl out of your head onto a clean empty page, I recommend first familiarizing yourself with the genre.

-I am all for drafting whatever is in your heart, writing the story you want to write, but that needs to come alongside the research.
+I am all for drafting whatever is in your heart, and writing the story you want to write, but that needs to come alongside the research.
 Familiarize yourself with your age group: Adult (A), New Adult (NA), Young Adult (YA), and Middle Grade (MG).

 For me (being a YA author), I focus most of my reading on Young Adult books, specifically fantasy.